 He used a Guggenheim Foundation grant to write a symphony, Skies of America.
-Coleman went on a journey to Morocco in 1973, to work with the Master Musicians of Jajouka in their mountain villages and visited Nigeria.
-Upon his return, he created a full-frontal harmolodic double whammy of drums and electric bass, called Prime Time.
-Coleman’s 1986 collaboration with jazz-rock guitarist Pat Metheny, Song X led to a tour and a new audience by performing and recording with the Grateful Dead.
-The affection and respect, that Coleman and the late Jerry Garcia had for one another, was captured in the sessions for 1988's Virgin Beauty (CBS/Portrait).
+Coleman went on a journey to Morocco in 1973 to work with the Master Musicians of Jajouka in their mountain villages and visited Nigeria.
+Upon his return, he created a full-frontal harmolodic double whammy of drums and electric bass called Prime Time.
+Coleman’s 1986 collaboration with jazz-rock guitarist Pat Metheny, Song X, led to a tour and a new audience by performing and recording with the Grateful Dead.
+The affection and respect that Coleman and the late Jerry Garcia had for one another were captured in the sessions for 1988's Virgin Beauty (CBS/Portrait).

 He formed the Harmolodic Label and began an association with Polygram France.
-For over ten years, Harmolodic released a number of works beginning with Tone Dialing, on which a Bach prelude is rendered harmolodically.
+For over ten years, Harmolodic released several works beginning with Tone Dialing, on which a Bach prelude is rendered harmolodically.
 Coleman is the creator of a concept of music called “harmolodic,” a musical form that is equally applicable as a life philosophy.
 The harmolodics derives from the interaction between the players.

 Lincoln Center provided the backdrop for Civilization 1997, a four-night event at Avery Fisher Hall.
-It began with two nights of Kurt Masur conducting the New York Philharmonic together with Prime Time.
-Perhaps the most eagerly awaited aspect of all four nights was the first New York appearance in two decades of the Original Quartet, performing all-new material.
-A metaphysician, philosopher and eternal student, Coleman continues to baffle categorization.
-Coleman once said of himself, “Most people think of me only as a saxophonist and as a jazz artist, but I want to be considered as a composer who could cross over all the borders.”
+It began with two nights of Kurt Masur conducting the New York Philharmonic with Prime Time.
+Perhaps the most awaited aspect of all four nights was the first New York appearance in two decades of the Original Quartet, performing all-new material.
+Coleman, a metaphysician, philosopher, and eternal student, baffles categorization.
+Coleman once said, “Most people think of me only as a saxophonist and a jazz artist, but I want to be considered a composer who could cross all the borders.”

-His songs have proven endlessly malleable: pianists such as Paul Bley and Paul Plimley have managed to turn them to their purposes; John Zorn recorded Spy vs Spy (1989), an album of extremely loud, fast, and abrupt versions of Coleman's songs.
-Ornette Coleman died of a cardiac arrest at the age of 85 in New York City on June 11, 2015.
+His songs have proven endlessly malleable: pianists such as Paul Bley and Paul Plimley have managed to turn them to their purposes; John Zorn recorded Spy vs. Spy (1989), an album of extremely loud, fast, and abrupt versions of Coleman's songs.
+Ornette Coleman died of a cardiac arrest at 85 in New York City on June 11, 2015.

 A Century of Jazz by Roy Carr